 How Much Do Acne Treatments Cost?

-The cost of acne treatments are usually dependent on the type of treatment being given, and the stronger medications are usually more expensive.
+The cost of acne treatments is usually dependent on the type of treatment being given, and stronger medications are usually more expensive.
 For the price you are paying, the results of potentially lifelong acne reduction greatly outweigh the costs.
 Follow along as we break down the average minimum and maximum cost of each treatment.

-Accutane, as the strongest medication of the three, and also the most expensive.
-Out-of-pocket treatments for Accutane can cost up to $500 a month for a treatment plan lasting four to six months—though insurance will likely cover most if not all of the cost.
+Accutane®, as the strongest medication of the three, and also the most expensive.
+Out-of-pocket treatments for Accutane® can cost up to $500 a month for a treatment plan lasting four to six months—though insurance will likely cover most if not all of the cost.
 Spironolactone is significantly less expensive, with an average cost between $1 to $30 per month, for an average of six to eight weeks.
 Spironolactone is also usually covered by most insurance plans.

-Benzoyl Peroxide products can be purchased online, in drugstores, and pharmacies without a prescription, ranging between $10 and $30 per product.
+Benzoyl peroxide products can be purchased online, in drugstores, and pharmacies without a prescription, ranging between $10 and $30 per product.
 Products vary in form from facial cleansers and masks to soaps and lotions, and many will also have salicylic acid and vitamin A included in the list of ingredients.

 Are Results Permanent or Temporary?